 This section provides links to release notes and other documentation for each earlier versions of Edge for Private Cloud.

 |Version||Installing||Operations & Config||Installing Portal||External Auth||Monitoring Dashboard*||Troubleshooting Guide||Release Notes|

 |* Before you can install and use the Apigee Monitoring Dashboard, you

 must complete the Apigee Evaluation Agreement (PDF)

 and return it to Apigee by emailing it to

-** The Dashboard is currently in the Beta release stage.
+** The Dashboard was in the Beta release stage for this release.
 To read about Beta releases and how they are supported, see Edge release stages.